powellchristoph/napi/README.md

 * napi.wsgi - Place in /var/www/napi directory and give ownership to the apache/www-data user.

 To run, just start the Apache process.

+The register_host.sh is a very basic script that will prompt and register the host.
+It also performs some basic host-side validation prior to registration.